Sleep Apnea Risk Calculator — Is Your Airway Silently Failing You?

 What is sleep apnea and how common is it in the US?

 Sleep apnea is a serious sleep disorder in which breathing repeatedly stops and restarts during sleep.
 OSA occurs when throat and tongue muscles relax during sleep, collapsing the airway.
-Globally, an estimated 936 million adults aged 30–69 have mild-to-severe OSA (Benjafield et al., 2019).
-In the US, an estimated 39 million Americans have OSA — fewer than 20% have been diagnosed.
-The economic cost of undiagnosed OSA exceeds $149 billion annually.
-Source: AASM Economic Impact Report (2024).
+Globally, an estimated 936 million adults aged 30–69 have mild-to-severe OSA (Benjafield et al., 2019), and research consistently suggests the large majority remain undiagnosed in the US and worldwide.

 What is the STOP-BANG questionnaire and how was it validated?

 STOP-BANG is a validated 8-item OSA screening tool developed by Dr. Frances Chung at the University of Toronto and published in Anesthesiology in 2008.
 It stands for: Snoring, Tiredness, Observed apnea, blood Pressure, BMI >35, Age >50, Neck circumference, and Gender (male).
 The original validation demonstrated 93% sensitivity for moderate-severe OSA and 100% sensitivity for severe OSA.
-Since 2008, it has been validated in 15+ independent studies.
 Source: Chung F et al., Anesthesiology (2008).

 Can I have sleep apnea without snoring?

 Yes.
-Approximately 20–30% of confirmed OSA patients do not snore loudly or consistently, particularly women, thin adults, and those with UARS.
-In women, the primary symptoms are often fatigue, brain fog, morning headaches, and mood disturbance.
-A 2025 AASM report found women are diagnosed on average 6 years later than men, primarily because snoring is absent.
-Source: AASM ICSD-3; AASM Women and OSA Report (2025).
+An estimated 20–30% of confirmed OSA patients do not snore loudly or consistently, particularly women, thin adults, and those with upper airway resistance syndrome.
+In women, the primary symptoms are often fatigue, brain fog, morning headaches, and mood disturbance, which is part of why women tend to be diagnosed later than men.
+Source: AASM ICSD-3.

 How accurate is the STOP-BANG calculator?

 STOP-BANG has 93% sensitivity for moderate-severe OSA and 100% sensitivity for severe OSA.
 However, it has a 45–50% false positive rate — roughly half who score 3 or above will not have clinically significant OSA.
-It is a screening tool to identify who needs testing — not a diagnostic instrument.
-The 2025 AASM refined guidelines note it misses anatomically-driven OSA in lean young adults.
+It is a screening tool to identify who needs testing — not a diagnostic instrument, and it can miss anatomically-driven OSA in lean adults.
 Only polysomnography or a validated home sleep test can confirm diagnosis.
-Source: Chung et al. (2008); AASM Refined Clinical Guidelines (2025).
+Source: Chung et al. (2008).

-Yes — emphatically.
-Untreated moderate-to-severe OSA carries: 3× increased heart attack risk; 4× increased stroke risk; 2–7× road traffic accident risk; elevated type 2 diabetes risk; treatment-resistant hypertension; and — per the 2026 AASM systematic review — accelerated cognitive decline comparable to early Alzheimer’s pathology in patients with AHI above 30.
-The AHA now lists OSA as a major independent cardiovascular risk factor.
-All risks are significantly reduced with early diagnosis and CPAP adherence.
-Source: AHA (2024); AASM; Benjafield et al. (2019); AASM Systematic Review (2026).
+Yes.
+Untreated moderate-to-severe OSA carries: roughly 3× increased heart attack risk; 4× increased stroke risk; 2–7× road traffic accident risk; elevated type 2 diabetes risk; and treatment-resistant hypertension.
+Many of these risks trend in the right direction with early diagnosis and consistent CPAP use.
+Source: AASM; Benjafield et al. (2019).

 My STOP-BANG score is low but I still feel exhausted.
 What should I do?

-A low score (0–2) does not rule out sleep-disordered breathing — particularly in women, lean adults with anatomical airway narrowing, and adults with UARS.
-Consider: (1) Completing the Epworth Sleepiness Scale — a score above 10 supports further evaluation; (2) Discussing symptoms explicitly with your GP, noting atypical female/lean-adult OSA presentation; (3) Requesting a home sleep test even with a low score if symptoms are significant; (4) Using a wearable SpO2 tracker (Oura Ring or Wellue O2Ring) — persistent desaturations below 94% warrant formal evaluation.
-Source: AASM ICSD-3; AASM Women and OSA Report (2025); AASM Refined Guidelines (2025).
+A low score (0–2) does not rule out sleep-disordered breathing — particularly in women, lean adults with anatomical airway narrowing, and adults with upper airway resistance syndrome.
+Consider: (1) completing the Epworth Sleepiness Scale — a score above 10 supports further evaluation; (2) discussing symptoms explicitly with your GP, noting atypical female or lean-adult OSA presentation; (3) requesting a home sleep test even with a low score if symptoms are significant; (4) checking whether heart failure, opioid use, or a stroke history could point to central sleep apnea instead.
+Source: AASM ICSD-3.

 Related Sleep Calculators